-- · the hours of operation of the planned event - the location of potentially noise-affected premises3 and predicted noise levels at those locations - the planned location and orientation of stages, public address or audio systems - reducing the level of noise throughout the duration of the event, particularly in the lower sound frequencies to prevent the sound penetrating houses if the planned event occurs at night. - 1.
-Environmental harm also includes nuisance, such as noise. - 2. www.epa.sa.gov.au/environmental info/noise/environment protection noise policy - 3.
-Noise Policy, cl 12: where noise is audible and the premises: - (a) are in a separate occupation from the noise source and is used for residential or business purposes; or - (b) constitute a quiet ambient environment set aside as a park or reserve or for public recreation or enjoyment. - 4.
-Noise Policy, cl 5(2)(b): between 10 pm and 7 am on the following day.
+- the hours of operation of the planned event - the location of potentially noise-affected premises3 and predicted noise levels at those locations - the planned location and orientation of stages, public address or audio systems - reducing the level of noise throughout the duration of the event, particularly in the lower sound frequencies to prevent the sound penetrating houses if the planned event occurs at night. - 1.
+Environmental harm also includes nuisance, such as noise. - 2. www.epa.sa.gov.au/environmental info/noise/environment protection noise policy - Noise Policy, cl 12: where noise is audible and the premises: (a) are in a separate occupation from the noise source and is used for residential or business purposes; or (b) separate or policy and is a private previous present and control of the previous previo

+(b) constitute a quiet ambient environment set aside as a park or reserve or for public recreation or enjoyment.

+4. Noise Policy, cl 5(2)(b): between 10 pm and 7 am on the following day.